Security (finance): Securities services

 Securities Services refers to the products and services that are offered to institutional clients that issue, trade, and hold securities.
 The bank engaged in securities services are usually called a custodian bank.
 Market players include BNY Mellon, J.P.
 Morgan, HSBC, Citi, BNP Paribas, Société Générale etc.

 Market

 London is the centre of the eurosecurities markets.
 There was a huge rise in the eurosecurities market in London in the early 1980s.
-Settlement of trades in eurosecurities is currently effected through two European computerized clearing/depositories called Euroclear (in Belgium) and Clearstream (formerly Cedelbank) in Luxembourg.
+Settlement of trades in eurosecurities is currently effected through two international central securities depositories, namely Euroclear Bank (in Belgium) and Clearstream Banking SA (formerly Cedel, in Luxembourg).

 The main market for Eurobonds is the EuroMTS, owned by Borsa Italiana and Euronext.
 There are ramp up market in Emergent countries, but it is growing slowly.

 Physical nature

 Certificated securities

 Securities that are represented in paper (physical) form are called certificated securities.
 They may be bearer or registered.

 DRS securities

 Securities may also be held in the Direct Registration System (DRS), which is a method of recording shares of stock in book-entry form.
 Book-entry means the company's transfer agent maintains the shares on the owner's behalf without the need for physical share certificates.
 Shares held in un-certificated book-entry form have the same rights and privileges as shares held in certificated form.